 Abstract

-In mammals, spermatogonial cells exit quiescence after birth and differentiat to produc functional sperm. studies transcriptional program between early postnatal life and adulthood thtransition.
-We characterized chromatin accessibility spermatogonial cells , and integrated th data with a range of transcriptomic and epigenomic across age.
-We show that extensive chromatin remodeling spermatogonial cells, and distinct gene expression profiles and transcription factor (TF) . egions with significantly different chromatin accessibility in adult spermatogonial cells, marked by distinct histone modificationsand situated in proximity of transcription start site (TSS) transposable element (TE) subtypes increaseexpression the dynamic nature of chromatin in spermatogonial cells across
+In mammals, spermatogonial cells are undifferentiated male germ cells in testes that exit quiescence after birth, and self-renew or differentiate to produce spermatogenic cells and functional sperm across life.
+Recent rodent studies showed that spermatogonial cells have a highly dynamic transcriptome between early postnatal life and adulthood.
+However, what drives this developmental transition at the chromatin level is not known.
+We characterized chromatin accessibility in early postnatal and adult spermatogonial cells in mice using ATAC-seq, and integrated the data with a range of transcriptomic and epigenomic features across age.
+We show that extensive chromatin remodeling occurs in spermatogonial cells across postnatal development, and that this correlates with distinct gene expression profiles and transcription factor (TF) motif enrichment.
+We further identify genomic regions with significantly different chromatin accessibility in adult spermatogonial cells, that are marked by distinct histone modifications, and are situated in proximity of a transcription start site (TSS) of genes important for spermatogonial cell maintenance and proliferation.
+Some of the regions with increased accessibility in adult spermatogonial cells correspond to transposable element (TE) subtypes enriched in multiple TFs motifs and with increased RNA expression.
+Taken together, our results underscore the dynamic nature of open chromatin in spermatogonial cells across postnatal age, and reveal novel profiles of chromatin organization, histone modifications and gene expression between developing and adult spermatogonia stages.

 Introduction